jamesp-epcc/tier2-safe-docs/safe-guide-pi.rst

 will be needed for every project.

 #.
 Change your own SAFE password
 #.
-Set up an account on appropriate Tier-2 facilities for yourself
+Set up an account on Cirrus for yourself
 #.
 Make sure other project users get registered
 #.
 Designate one or more users as managers of your project

 How to get your own account on the service machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are not going to work on the Tier-2 systems yourself, you do not need to
+If you are not going to work on Cirrus yourself, you do not need to
 do this.
 You can administer your project through SAFE alone.
 But if you
-want an account on a Tier-2 system follow the procedure described in
+want an account on the Cirrus system follow the procedure described in
 :doc:`safe-guide-users`.

 Viewing your allocated resources
 --------------------------------

-`Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
+`Login to SAFE <https://www.archer.ac.uk/cirrus/>`__.
 Then:

 #.
 From the Projects managed' menu select the project you want
    to see the resources for.